The Object of My Affection: Box office

 The Object of My Affection was released in US theaters on April 17, 1998, and took in $9,725,855 during its opening weekend, coming in at No. 2 at the box office in 1,890 theaters, averaging $5,146 per theater.
 The film went on to gross $29,187,243 in the United States alone, over a span of five weekends.
 The film continued to open in European countries throughout the fall and winter of 1998, and ultimately grossed $17,718,646 outside of the United States.

 Critical reception

 Critical reaction to the film was mixed.
 Roger Ebert gave the film two stars, saying: "The Object of My Affection deals with some real issues and has scenes that work, but you can see the wheels of the plot turning so clearly that you doubt the characters have much freedom to act on their own."

 Ruthe Stein of the San Francisco Chronicle said the film "occasionally borders on being too clever.
 But that's a small quibble about a movie that gets so much right."

-The film holds a rating of 53% on the review aggregation website Rotten Tomatoes based on 59 reviews.
-The site's consensus states: "Despite heartfelt performances from Jennifer Aniston and Paul Rudd, The Object of My Affection suffers from too many plot contrivances and frequent turns into rom-com sappiness."

-Metacritic gave the film a weighted average score of 51% based on 18 critics.

 Accolades

-In efforts of the film it received a GLAAD Media award nomination for Outstanding Film (Wide Release), and won the London Critics Circle Film award for British Supporting Actor of the Year awarded to actor Nigel Hawthorne.
+The film received a GLAAD Media award nomination for Outstanding Film (Wide Release), and Nigel Hawthorne won the London Critics Circle Film award for British Supporting Actor of the Year.